The Magic of Heart-Centered Living

 More patience with yourself.

-A sense of being guided.
+A greater sense of being guided.

-It feels like you can breathe again.
+The feeling that you can finally breathe again.

 Breathe in for four.